 A timeout used this way isn’t avoidance.
 It’s a tools-based reset so you can return ready to listen and solve the problem.

-When you feel attacked, you go on defense and the conversation dies.
+When you feel attacked, you go on defense and the conversation stalls.
 The most powerful shift is reframing “you vs. me” into “us vs. the problem.”
 This makes you teammates solving a shared challenge.

-The True Purpose of “I” Statements
+The true purpose of “I” statements

 Effective “I” statements focus on your experience without assigning intent.
 They invite empathy rather than fueling a counterattack.